 Lenders look out upon the vast sea of potential borrowers and see a credit spectrum that ranges from very bad to very good.
-Depending on a business’s position in the credit spectrum, certain types of funding might be unavailable to them.
-Businesses with great credit can usually obtain long-term loans at low interest rates, but less-creditworthy businesses might have to pursue more expensive and risky funding options.
+Depending on your business’s position in the credit spectrum, certain types of funding might be unavailable to you.
+If your business has great credit, you can usually obtain long-term loans with low interest rates; however, if your company is less creditworthy, you might have to pursue more expensive and risky funding options.

 Those borrowers can expect low interest rates ranging from 2% to 5% on a term loan.
-Of course, Cassel added, that’s only true for “stellar businesses with great history.
+Of course, Cassel said, that’s only true for “stellar businesses with great history.
 On the other side of the rainbow are businesses that can’t get money from any kind of institutional lender.”

-And just as there is a broad spectrum of credit scores for potential borrowers, there is a spectrum of financial products.
-Some, like bank loans or SBA 7(a) loans – are available if you’re a creditworthy borrower, but if you have only decent credit, you might seek a guaranteed loan.
+Just as there is a broad range your credit score could fall under, there is a spectrum of financial products to consider.
+Some – like bank loans or SBA 7(a) loans – are available if you’re a creditworthy borrower, but if you have only decent credit, you might seek a guaranteed loan.

 What types of business loans can you get with bad credit?

-What can businesses with bad credit do when they need funding?
-If their credit history isn’t good enough to obtain a loan from a conventional lender, there are other types of financing, often provided by alternative lenders or private lenders.
-While the flexibility and speed with which these loans can be approved are useful to borrowers with bad credit, the terms can also be restrictive and the loans expensive.
+If your credit history isn’t good enough to obtain a loan from a conventional lender, there are other types of financing – often provided by alternative lenders or private lenders.
+While the flexibility and speed with which these loans can be approved are useful if you have bad credit, the terms can also be restrictive and the loans expensive.

 “The further down you are in the credit funnel, the worse the rates are,” Cassel said.
 “With great credit, it could be 5%; with bad credit … it could be the equivalent of 40%.”

-Short-term loans: Short-term loans include both term loans that are repaid in three years or less as well as lines of credit repaid within one year.
-Businesses with good credit will also leverage short-term loans because of their low cost and easy approval process.
-For businesses with credit issues, short-term loans can be useful because lenders often prioritize cash flow over credit score.
+- Short-term loans: Short-term loans include term loans that are repaid in three years or less and lines of credit repaid within one year.
+If you have good credit, you would ideally leverage short-term loans because of their low cost and easy approval process.
+Should your company have credit issues, short-term loans can be useful, because lenders often prioritize cash flow over credit score.
 So long as you have enough revenue and reserves to support a short-term loan, a lender will likely approve your application.

-Hard money loans: Hard money loans include several different types of loans that are backed by a collateral asset rather than a credit score.
+- Hard money loans: Hard money loans include several types of loans that are backed by a collateral asset rather than a credit score.
 Most often, the assets used as collateral are real estate, such as a building or plot of land.
-A bridge loan, for example, is a type of hard money loan that is often used when redeveloping a property.
-The loan is secured by the value of the real estate upon completion of the project, allowing the lender to foreclose on the property if the borrower defaults on the loan.
+A bridge loan, for example, is a type of hard money loan that is often used for redeveloping a property.
+The loan is secured by the value of the real estate upon completion of the project, allowing the lender to foreclose on the property if you default on the loan.

-Invoice financing: Factoring, or invoice financing, isn’t truly a loan.
-Rather, a business owner essentially sells their accounts receivable to a factor at a reduced rate (typically ranging from 70% to 90% of the total value.)
+- Invoice financing: Factoring – or invoice financing – isn’t truly a loan.
+Rather, you essentially sell your accounts receivable to a factor at a reduced rate (typically 70% to 90% of the total value).
 Once the outstanding invoices have been sold, a factor typically begins collecting the payments owed directly from your customers.
-Invoice factoring can be useful for seasonal businesses or when you need growth capital.
+Invoice factoring can be useful if your business is seasonal or when you need growth capital.
 However, using this option to cover operational expenses is a risky maneuver.

-Merchant cash advance: A merchant cash advance is also not technically a loan.
-Instead, it is a form of financing that is backed by credit card sales (or sometimes just revenue in general.)
-Based on your sales volume, a lender will offer a lump sum payment in exchange for a portion of each of your credit card sales until you’ve repaid the loan (plus fees) is repaid.
+- Merchant cash advance: A merchant cash advance is also not technically a loan.
+Instead, it is a form of financing that is backed by credit card sales (or sometimes just revenue in general).
+Based on your sales volume, a lender will offer a lump-sum payment in exchange for a portion of each of your credit card sales until you’ve repaid the loan (plus fees).
 Merchant cash advances can be very expensive and are considered a financing option of last resort.

-Microloan: According to the Small Business Administration, microloans provide small businesses with loans up to $50,000 in value.
+- Microloan: According to the Small Business Administration (SBA), microloans could provide your small business with a loan up to $50,000 in value.
 The SBA provides these loans to be administered through nonprofit lending organizations.
-Microloans can be used for inventory, working capital, new furniture or building fixtures and equipment purchasing or leasing.
+Microloans can be used for inventory, working capital, new furniture or building fixtures, and equipment purchasing or leasing.
 The average small business takes out approximately $13,000 through a microloan.
-Each lender has their own criteria for what type of credit score is needed for approval.
+Each lender has its own criteria for what credit score you would need to get approved.

-Business credit cards: Business credit cards provide another option when a company needs to improve its cash flow.
+- Business credit cards: Business credit cards provide another option if your company needs to improve its cash flow.
 You would often be approved for a business credit card even if you have less-than-stellar credit.
-However, annual percentage rates may be higher than those with improved credit scores.
-The good news is making regular payments on your business credit card account will help you improve your credit score.
+However, annual percentage rates may be higher with lower credit scores.
+The good news is making regular payments will help you improve your credit score.

 - Equipment financing: When you enroll in an equipment financing program, you are borrowing funds to purchase or lease equipment needed to run your business.
 Equipment financing loans provide a payment schedule over a fixed term.
 Lenders typically provide fixed interest rates for equipment financing.
 Credit requirements are less stringent because the lender may be able to repossess any equipment if the loan is not paid off.

 Before accepting any type of funding, do your homework.
 Research the lender thoroughly to ensure they are a reputable brand and not a predatory lender.
-Closely review any agreements before signing; have your attorney and accountant review them as well, if possible.
-Only accept money that you can realistically pay back in the specified time.
-Otherwise, financing could expedite the demise of a financially troubled business.
+Closely review any repayment terms before signing; have your attorney and accountant review them too, if possible.
+Only accept money that you can realistically pay back in the specified time; otherwise, further financing could expedite the demise of your business.

 Factors to consider before applying for a business loan

-Business plans are used to cover any costs that are needed to run your company efficiently.
-Loans are secured to pay for building space, equipment, inventory, building upgrades and more.
+Business loans can cover any costs necessary to run your company efficiently.
+You can take out loans to pay for building space, equipment, inventory, building upgrades and more.
 Lenders will likely ask to review your business plan as part of the application process.
 Compare multiple business lending options and financial institutions before submitting an application for a loan.

-Here are a few things to look out for before choosing a lender for a small business loan.
+Here are a few items to look out for before choosing a lender for a small business loan.

-Type of lender: There are various types of lenders available who fund small business loans.
-Traditional lenders refer to banks and credit unions that provide standard loan options.
-This route is usually preferred by those with good credit since the terms and percentage rate are usually more favorable than those provided by alternative lenders.
-A traditional lender will have strict criteria that determines whether you’ll be approved by a loan and how much money is distributed.
-Alternative lenders have grown in popularity and can be a good option for those who have poor credit or a nonexistent credit history.
-Two examples of alternative lenders are business credit card providers or microloans.
-Another alternative lending option is private loans or marketplace lending platforms.
-Depending on the terms, an alternative funding source could be favorable to the business loan recipient.
+Various types of lenders fund small business loans.
+Traditional lenders are banks and credit unions that provide standard loan options.
+This route is usually preferable if you have good credit, since the terms and annual percentage rates are usually more favorable than those of alternative lenders.
+A traditional lender will have strict criteria that determine whether you’ll be approved by a loan and how much money you receive.

-Time in business: As part of reviewing your loan application, lenders want to know about your experience.
-If you have been running an established business for more than five years, your lending potential is improved.
-Your industry experience is also considered.
-For instance, FSA farm loans from the United States Department of Agriculture are given to farmers who have a proven background with owning or running a farm.
+As part of reviewing your loan application, lenders want to know about your experience.
+If you have been running an established business for more than five years, your lending potential is greater.
+Lenders also consider your industry experience.
+For instance, FSA farm loans from the U.S. Department of Agriculture are given to farmers who have a proven background in owning or running a farm.

-- Loan terms: Reviewing the loan terms is critical to gaining a financial advantage in your industry.
+Reviewing the loan terms is critical to gain a financial advantage in your industry.
 Even if you have bad credit, you don’t want to fall into debt without any hope of earning a profit.
 The lender should be able to provide the amount of money you need and release funds quickly.
-Loan rates should be favorable with payments falling within your budget.
-Review any loan restrictions that the lender may have in place.
-Determine if the lender will ask for any form of collateral before approving you for the business loan.
+Loan rates should be favorable, with payments falling within your budget.
+First, review any loan restrictions that the lender may have in place.
+Next, determine if the lender will ask for any form of collateral before approving you for the business loan.

 How to qualify for a short-term loan with bad credit

 Short-term loans are a type of small business loan that closely resembles a conventional term loan in many ways.
 Short-term loans carry an interest rate and require repayment of both principal and interest within a certain period, just like a bank loan.
-However, because the term is less than a year, short-term lenders are more concerned with a business's cash flow than its credit score.
+However, because the term is less than a year, short-term lenders are more concerned with your company’s cash flow than its credit score.

 Generally, Baynes said, alternative loans require a one-page application, along with a minimum of three months of bank statements.
-That’s all an alternative lender needs to approve or deny a potential borrower's loan application.
-But what exactly are alternative lenders looking for in a loan applicant?
+That’s all an alternative lender needs to approve or deny your loan application.
+But what exactly are alternative lenders looking for?

-The approval process for these types of alternative loans tends to be much faster than conventional banks, which generally take weeks or months to approve or reject a loan application.
+The approval process for these types of alternative loans tends to be much faster than conventional banks, which could take weeks or months to approve your loan application.
 If approved, funding for alternative loans can often be delivered within a few days at most.

 To expedite approval, it’s important to maintain good financial documentation.
-According to Cassel, keeping detailed, accurate books is one of the most important things a business can do.
+According to Cassel, keeping detailed, accurate books is one of the most important things your business can do.

-Good books not only help you avoid financial trouble, but they give lenders the insight they need to make a decision as to whether or not to extend financing to your business.
+Good books not only help you avoid financial trouble, but also give lenders the insight they need to make a decision on whether to extend financing to your organization.

 How can you begin repairing bad credit?